Zingle/rest-api-documentation/contacts/README.md

 Field | Data Type | Description
 --- | --- | ---
 id | string | Unique identifier
-service_id | string | Unique identifier of the Contact's Service is_messageable | boolean | Whether the contact has a valid channel that is not blocked for outbound sending is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed'
+notes | string | Internal note about the contact service_id | string | Unique identifier of the Contact's Service is_messageable | boolean | Whether the contact has a valid channel that is not blocked for outbound sending is_confirmed | boolean | Whether the conversation associated with this Contact is currently marked as 'Confirmed'